danielmarschall/filter_foundry/wpj/README.md

 Building FilterFoundry with OpenWatcom
 ======================================

-Most recently tested with OpenWatcom 1.9 and Adobe Photoshop SDK CC 2017.
+Most recently tested with OpenWatcom 1.9 and Adobe Photoshop SDK 2022.

 Prerequisites